chenxi116/PNASNet.TF/README.md

 ## Data and Model Preparation

 - Download the ImageNet validation set and move images to labeled subfolders.
-Todo this, you can use [this script](https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh).
+To do the latter, you can use [this script](https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh).
 Make sure the folder `val` is under `data/`.
 - Download the `PNASNet-5_Large_331` pretrained model:
 ```bash
 cd data